Lich-Corals/coral-ctc-terminal-calculator/README.md

 - grouping with parentheses

 ## Installation
-1. Download the binary `ctc` from the [latest release](https://github.com/Lich-Corals/coral-ctc-terminal-calculator/releases/latest).
+1. Download the binary `ctc_xy` for your architecture and OS from the [latest release](https://github.com/Lich-Corals/coral-ctc-terminal-calculator/releases/latest).
 2. Place the file in a useful location (e.g. `~/.local/bin/ctc`)
 3. Make the file executable (e.g. `chmod +x ~/.local/bin/ctc`)
 4. Add an alias to your shells configuration file: